guigui0246/breigner_s_scripts/README.md

 # my_scripts

-These are all my scripts that I use dayly.
+These are all my scripts that I use daily.

 ## Use

-To be able to use these script in any directory you may want to add the following line to your .bashrc or .zshrc or any other shell config file depending on the shell you use:
+To be able to use these scripts in any directory you may want to add the following line to your .bashrc or .zshrc or any other shell config file depending on the shell you use:

 ```bash
 export PATH=$HOME/path-to-my_scripts/:$PATH